Advertiser Disclosure

 Even though Southwest is not an Amex transfer partner, you can take advantage of the Pay With Points rebate if you’ve selected Southwest as your preferred airline.
 Image Credit: Sven Piper via Unsplash

-Avianca usually uses a standardized award chart based on region, though its prices for travel within the U.S. tends to vary.
+Avianca usually uses a standardized award chart based on region, though its prices for travel within the U.S. tend to vary.
 Notably, it generally charges fewer miles for domestic United flights than United’s own MileagePlus program.

 Here’s a flight from Los Angeles (LAX) to Maui (OGG) via Lifemiles.
 Even in economy and one-way, 15,000 miles doesn’t seem like it’s too costly: